BMW R1200GS: History

+Early journalistic reports described the 2013 model as having a front-end "head shake" or speed wobble, and deliveries of the motorcycle were halted while BMW revised the front-end geometry.

 For the 2014 through 2016 model years, incremental annual updates were made, including adjustments to road handling, and adding options such as LED headlights, keyless ignition, a quickshifter, an antitheft system, and another lower seat option.
 A new ABS mode available as a software update allows safer braking while cornering.